wkorando/developer/java-panama/upcall.md

-#  Introduction to the Vector API
+#  Upcalls

 ## Introduction

-This lab introduces you to SIMD programming and the Vector API.
+This lab introduces you to ...

 Estimated Time: 15 minutes